About store visit conversions

 How to set up store visit conversion tracking

-If you meet the above requirements and are interested in seeing store visit conversions, contact your Google Ads dedicated account manager.
+If you meet the above requirements, your account will automatically begin reporting store visits.
 If you're able to start using this feature, conversions from store visits will be added to the "All conversions" and "View-through conversions" columns in your campaign reports (learn more about how to view store visit conversions).
 You'll also see a new conversion action called "Store visits" added to your conversion reports.
 If you don't see store visit data in your account and believe you qualify, reach out to your Google Ads representative.

 How to edit your conversion action settings for store visits